KirrVer/rest/readme.md

 #Rest Gps.
 ---

+To check the operation of applications, you need to install BD MySQL.
+Having opened the source code in IDEA and connected the database, you need to execute SQL scripts **initDB.sql** and **populateDB.sql** to create a test table.
+This will create a "rest" schema in the BD, and a "devices" table, and populate the table with test data as well.
+The database password is in `application.properties` It can be changed to whatever you need.
 #####The following methods are available in the service.

 - Adding a new device using the POST method